tanvAhamed/OptiSlotting-Agent/README.md

 ## 📝 License

 This project is part of the OptiSlot Agent capstone project.

+## 🛡️ Guardrails & Safety

+- The agent only answers questions related to warehouse slotting and management.
+- If a user asks an irrelevant or potentially unsafe (jailbreak) question, the agent responds with:

+  > Sorry, I can only answer questions related to slotting management.

+- The chat bubble for this response turns red for clear visual feedback.
+- This helps prevent misuse and keeps the agent focused on its intended domain.